Unemployment Insurance Handbook for Employers (UCB-201-P)

 - Access your account and use the online Voluntary Contribution Calculator.

-- Manually calculate using the Voluntary Contribution Worksheet, UCT-15393.
+- Manually calculate using Form UCT-15393, Voluntary Contribution Worksheet.

 We will be glad to help you compute your voluntary contribution and determine if you are likely to realize a savings.